Residential Tenancies Amendment Bill

 Supports the Tenancy Tribunal to be efficient, reducing time and costs associated with attending Tenancy Tribunal hearings for stakeholders where appropriate. |

-Clarifying a tenant’s ability to withdrawal from a tenancy when the tenant’s dependant has experienced family violence |
+Clarifying a tenant’s ability to withdraw from a tenancy when the tenant’s dependant has experienced family violence |

-Removes barriers to leaving unsafe situations by confirming that a tenant leave a tenancy at short notice if their child or dependent is subject to family violence. |
+Removes barriers to leaving unsafe situations by confirming that a tenant can leave a tenancy at short notice if their child or dependent is subject to family violence. |

 Clarifying service tenancies managed by Ministry of Education on Crown land |